cryptexfinance/crypdex/contracts/extensions/AuditREADME.md

 #### Parameters

+- `setToken`: Instance of the SetToken contract.
-- `setTokenAddress`: The address of the Set Token to be redeemed.
+- `setTokenQuantity`: Quantity of the SetToken to redeem.
+- `quoteAsset`: Instance of the IERC20 token received after selling the underlying components.
-- `amount`: The amount of Set Token to be redeemed.
+- `minQuoteAmount`: The minimum `quoteAsset` amount the user expects to receive after selling the underlying components.
-- `exchange`: The address of the exchange to be used for exchanging the components (currently only Paraswap v6 and Uniswap Router are supported).
+- `exchanges`: An array of addresses used to sell each component.
+- `exchangePayloads`: Payloads targeted towards each exchange for selling the corresponding component.

 #### Example Usage
-Please refer to this [test]().
+Please refer to this [test](https://github.com/cryptexfinance/crypdex/blob/d0de0f9a85bc632fd88fd42c2028705b089836fe/test/unit/ForkTestTokenExchangeSetIssuer.t.sol#L335-L370).

 ### Audit Scope